Last updated: August 24, 2022

 The walk was completed in 2021, when the last remaining section, between the new casino and the southern end of Barangaroo Reserve, was opened.

-One thing you will notice when you do this walk the first time is the very wide paths, which makes for very comfortable and safe walking.
+One thing you will notice when you do this walk the first time is the wide paths, which makes for very comfortable and safe walking.

 The best way to get to the starting point of the Barangaroo Walk is by walking from Wynyard station to Barangaroo via the underground pedestrian link.